Punters Club: Matt Everett's ownership and closure (1993-2002)

 During the late 1990s Brunswick Street began to change, with a number of more mainstream establishments replacing what had been a much more alternative area.
 This resulted in a significant increase in property rents all along the strip, and when the Punters Club's lease came up for renewal in 2002, Everett saw continuing as unsustainable.
 The club closed its doors on 17 February 2002, with a twelve-hour music marathon that featured Gaslight Radio, Rocket Science, Pre-Shrunk, TISM and The Beat End Profilers.

+Bimbo Deluxe and reunions (2002-2018)

 The venue later became a pizza bar, Bimbo Deluxe.
 After a two-year hunt for another venue, Everett bought the Commercial Hotel in High Street, Northcote—an area that was developing a similar atmosphere to that of Brunswick Street in the 1980s.
 In late 2004 he reopened the venue as the Northcote Social Club, which maintains a very similar nature, bands and clientele to that of the Punters Club.

 Melbourne band The Lucksmiths wrote a song entitled "Requiem for the Punters Club" as a tribute to the venue.

-On 27 and 28 November 2010, Punters Club reunion gigs were held at the Corner Hotel in Melbourne, featuring bands such as Spiderbait, Hoss, Guttersnipes, The Glory Box, Frente!, The Fauves and The Hollowmen(1).
+On 27 and 28 November 2010, Punters Club reunion gigs were held at the Corner Hotel in Melbourne, featuring bands such as Spiderbait, Hoss, Guttersnipes, The Glory Box, Frente!, The Fauves and The Hollowmen.

+Upstairs fire, Kewpie and new Punters Club (2018-present)

+Bimbo Deluxe suffered a fire in the upstairs level in May 2018.
+It was reopened that August, and continued until closing down in 2020 due to COVID-19.
+In November 2021, Kewpie Nightclub opened in the premises and operated until abruptly closing in mid-2024.

+On 2 July 2024, it was announced that the building had been purchased by new owners, aiming to restore the former Punters Club name to the complex and create a space paying tribute to Australia's 90s music scene, while restoring the exterior of the building to match the venue's appearance in the 1990s.
+Two days later, the new owners were revealed to be a consortium composed of Jet bassist Mark Wilson and several prominent Melbourne pub owners.
+It was also stated that a new bandroom would be opened on the upstairs level of the venue.

+The venue reopened on the 22nd August 2024, and a few days later it was announced that Frente! would be performing there on the 31st.

+On 3 May 2025, it was announced that The Living End would be performing at the venue on the 7th.

 Bands

-Some of the bands who played at the Punters Club included:
+Some of the bands who played at the Punters Club during its original run included: